 - Referral - Student concerns may initially present as one thing, but after listening and focusing on what is being both said and unsaid, the student may need to be referred to a variety of resources on or off campus.
 The goal of this particular approach is to make the appropriate referral the first time we engage with a student.

-- Basic Needs - Many of the resources available to students through the Basic Needs Initiative are distributed through the Dean-on-Call Program including Meal Cards, Gator Crisis Housing, snacks, shower kits, laundry kits, and more.
-We can help match you to resources on campus.
+- Basic Needs - Many of the resources available to students through the Basic Needs Initiative are distributed through the Dean-on-Call Program including Meal Cards, temporary locker, Gator Crisis Housing, snacks, and more.

 The Dean-On-Call Program is not a substitute for counseling or mental health services, however, having the attention of a dedicated administrator may be the necessary touchpoint for a student to more clearly identify which resource they may benefit from in the short term.

-To refer a student to the Dean-On-Call Program, simply advise the student to contact us by phone, email, or they may speak directly with the Dean-On-Call, by setting up an appointment.
-You may also submit a referral to Dean-on-Call program.
+To refer a student to the Dean-On-Call Program, simply advise the student to contact us to ask to speak with the Dean-On-Call during normal business hours.